 COMMISSION OF THE HOLY SEE FOR RELIGIOUS RELATIONS WITH THE JEWS

-STATEMENT OF THE JOINT COMMISSION OF THE CHIEF RABBINATE
+STATEMENT OF THE JOINT COMMISSION MEETING OF THE CHIEF RABBINATE

 1. After two meetings, in Jerusalem (June 2002, Tammuz 5762) and in Grottaferrata/Rome (February 2003, Shvat 5763) the respective high ranking delegations convened in Jerusalem to discuss the theme of The Relevance Of Central Teachings la The Holy Scriptures Which We Share For Contemporary Society And The Education Of Future Generations Accordingly.

 2. The deliberations took place in an atmosphere of mutual respect and amity and satisfaction was expressed regarding the firm foundations that have already been established between the two delegations with great promise for continuity and effective collaboration.

 3. The participants expressed their profound appreciation for the forthright statements emanating from the Holy See condemning violence against innocents and denouncing the current resurgent manifestations of antisemitism, as declared in the statements of the Cardinals of the Vatican's delegation to the Joint Commission Cardinals Walter Kasper, Jorge Mejia. and Georges Cottier.
 In, this spirit, His Eminence Jorge Mejia wrote to the Chief Rabbis of Israel: "It is indeed not only cruel but vile and quite incompatible with any acceptable human standards to attack people in their places of prayer."
 Indeed, at the time of the Joint Commission's meeting, His Holiness Pope John Paul II issued a powerful. appeal "to all men and women of good will to join your voices with mine as I repeat that the holy name of God must never be used to incite violence or terrorism, to promote hatred or exclusion."